Versailles (TV series): Production

 Versailles was created by British writers Simon Mirren and David Wolstencroft, both of whom were previously based in Hollywood.
 It is the most expensive French television series of all time, with a budget of €30 million (approximately $33 million) for its first season.

 A second season was ordered prior to the season one premiere.
-Filming for the second season began in February 2016; its story took place four years after that of the first season.
+Filming for the second season began in February 2016; its story took place four years after the beginning of the first season.

 On 14 September 2016, producer Claude Chelli confirmed that Versailles had been renewed for a third season, which would begin filming in April 2017.
 On 11 May 2017, the official Instagram account of Château de Vaux-le-Vicomte published pictures of the ongoing shoot of the third season.
 On 17 April 2018, Variety reported that the third season of Versailles would be its last.

 Filming locations

-In addition to the Palace of Versailles, many other palaces and chateaux were filmed for the depiction of the unfinished Versailles, including: